 Spellers have two minutes, starting when the pronouncer finishes saying the word, to ask any or all of these questions and spell out the correct word.

 How the words are chosen

 The words all come from Webster’s Third New International Dictionary.
 That's the final authority.
-Figuring out whether Schizaffin is tougher than Isagoge is up to a panel of Bee officials who rate each word on a scale of one to five during organizational meetings, NPR reported in 2005.
+Figuring out whether "schizaffin" is tougher than "isagoge" is up to a panel of Bee officials, who rate each word on a scale of 1 to 5 during organizational meetings, NPR reported in 2005.